beauwilliams/nx-monorepo-full-stack-app/README.md

 So with that said, lets add some code to a package, and see if the CI does run on that package.

+Lets add a `console.log('Index page');` to the index.tsx of our frontend and try it out

 ## Application Architecture